In some cases, we earn commissions from affiliate links in our posts.

 A Young Doctor's Notebook and Other Stories – Starring Daniel Radcliffe (of Harry Potter), this series is about a young doctor's memories of working in a rural village.

-Gunpowder, Treason, and Plot – This miniseries dives into the history of Mary, Queen of Scots and her son who would later become King James I of England.
+Gunpowder, Treason, and Plot – This British miniseries dives into the history of Mary, Queen of Scots and her son, the future King James I of England.

 Versailles – France – This miniseries is set during the reign of Louis XIV as the Palace of Versailles was being constructed.